Vancouver's Leader in Transition toward Strong, Resilient, Complete Communities

 Then, once you are a member, find your neighbours: join a village.
 Look for a existing village nearby and join it.
 Many will have regular potluck meetings, and simply attend one, or hold one of your own.
 No one bites...or if they ever do, they will quickly be thrown out and ostracized for good.

-Check out our dozens of public events every week, where there are many things to learn and do, and cool people to meet.
+Check out our numerous public events every week, where there are many things to learn and do, and cool people to meet.
 Hold one of your own, and invite those same cool people.

 Read other member's profiles on the members page, and find someone you'd like to meet or work with.
 Get inspired and add things to your own profile.